 5 Things No One Tells You About Moving to Germany

-It gets very cold in the winter.
 Germany isn’t stereotypically known for its harsh, cold winters, possibly because other aspects of the country overshadow its weather.
-But their winters are indeed as cold as areas of Russia and Eastern Europe, and they last from October to April.
-So make sure you’re stocked up on woolen clothing, snow boots, and a heavy coat because you’re definitely going to need them!
+But their winters are, indeed, as cold as areas of Russia and Eastern Europe, and they last from October to April.
+So, make sure you’re stocked up on woolen clothing, snow boots, and a heavy coat because you’re definitely going to need them!

-Be punctual.
-Germans are famous for their punctuality; commuters grumble if the early morning train is even one minute late.
+Germans are famous for their punctuality.
+Commuters grumble if the early morning train is even one minute late.
 Hence, if you are late to meetings, either for business or social, it will not go over well with your German counterparts.

-If you keep all of these in mind, you should have no trouble converting to your new Germany lifestyle.
-While most Germans will be able to speak a decent amount of English, especially in the cities, you will certainly want to learn a functioning amount of German before you go.
-Send us an enquiry for help finding the appropriate class for you, or take our free online German language level test.
+If you keep all of these in mind, you should have no trouble converting to your new German lifestyle.
+While many Germans (especially the younger generations) will be able to speak a decent amount of English in the cities, you will certainly want to learn a functioning amount of German before you go.
+Send us an inquiry for help finding the appropriate class for you!